EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 Virtual and integrated development environments (IDEs) help with running, testing, and debuging code.
 Virtual environments further enable us to share our working environments with others, making it easier to access, reuse and extend our code.
-IDEs often provide integrations with other tools, e.g. version control and command line terminal, enabling you to do many tasks from a single environment, saving time in switching between different tools.
+IDEs often provide integrations with other tools, e.g. version control and command line terminals, enabling you to do many tasks from a single environment, saving time in switching between different tools.

 ### Command line terminals